jronallo/iiif-workshop/workshop/presentation/setup.md

 **Open the directory in your browser**

 If you used Web Server for Chrome according to the instructions, you can visit http://localhost:3000 or http://127.0.0.1:3000.
+From now on we'll use "localhost" in every case, but if that doesn't work, substitute "127.0.0.1".

 You should see something like this in your browser: